yathinsp/Inventory-Management-System/README.md

 # Inventory-Management-System
-A sophisticated Web Application that provides various services to its users.
+A sophisticated Web Application that provides various Inventory Management services to its owner and other users.